MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementDirectory.md

           - `[Type <String>]`: recurrenceRangeType
       - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
-  - `[AppScopeId <String>]`: Id of the app specific scope when the assignment scope is app specific.
+  - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-Use '/' for tenant-wide scope.
 App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide app scopes.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
-  - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+  - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
-  - `[DirectoryScopeId <String>]`: Id of the directory object representing the scope of the assignment.
+  - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide scope.
+Use appScopeId to limit the scope to an application only.
   - `[IsValidationOnly <Boolean?>]`: A boolean that determines whether the call is a validation or an actual call.
 Only set this property if you want to check whether an activation is subject to additional rules like MFA before actually submitting the request.
   - `[Justification <String>]`: A message provided by users and administrators when create the request about why it is needed.
-  - `[Principal <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+  - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-  - `[PrincipalId <String>]`: Objectid of the principal to which the assignment is being granted to.
+  - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
   - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
-  - `[RoleDefinitionId <String>]`: ID of the unifiedRoleDefinition the assignment is for.
+  - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
 Read only.
   - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
   - `[TargetSchedule <IMicrosoftGraphUnifiedRoleAssignmentSchedule>]`: unifiedRoleAssignmentSchedule
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
-    - `[AppScopeId <String>]`: Id of the app specific scope when the assignment scope is app specific.
+    - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-Use '/' for tenant-wide scope.
 App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide app scopes.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units or all users.
     - `[CreatedDateTime <DateTime?>]`: Time that the schedule was created.
-    - `[CreatedUsing <String>]`: ID of the roleAssignmentScheduleRequest that created this schedule.
+    - `[CreatedUsing <String>]`: Identifier of the roleAssignmentScheduleRequest that created this schedule.
-    - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+    - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
-    - `[DirectoryScopeId <String>]`: Id of the directory object representing the scope of the assignment.
+    - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide scope.
+Use appScopeId to limit the scope to an application only.
     - `[ModifiedDateTime <DateTime?>]`: Last time the schedule was updated.
-    - `[Principal <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+    - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-    - `[PrincipalId <String>]`: Objectid of the principal to which the assignment is being granted to.
+    - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
+Supports $filter (eq).
     - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
-    - `[RoleDefinitionId <String>]`: ID of the unifiedRoleDefinition the assignment is for.
+    - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
 Read only.
+Supports $filter (eq).
     - `[Status <String>]`: Status for the roleAssignmentSchedule.
 It can include state related messages like Provisioned, Revoked, Pending Provisioning, and Pending Approval.
+Supports $filter (eq).
     - `[Id <String>]`: Read-only.
     - `[ActivatedUsing <IMicrosoftGraphUnifiedRoleEligibilitySchedule>]`: unifiedRoleEligibilitySchedule
     - `[AssignmentType <String>]`: Type of the assignment.
 It can either be Assigned or Activated.
     - `[MemberType <String>]`: Membership type of the assignment.
 It can either be Inherited, Direct, or Group.
     - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
-  - `[TargetScheduleId <String>]`: ID of the schedule object attached to the assignment.
+  - `[TargetScheduleId <String>]`: Identifier of the schedule object attached to the assignment.
   - `[TicketInfo <IMicrosoftGraphTicketInfo>]`: ticketInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[TicketNumber <String>]`: Ticket number meta data